There are so many things to do in Birmingham, but here are the top 10.

 The Barber Institute of Fine Arts is housed in one of Birmingham’s finest Art Deco buildings, purpose-built and opened by Queen Mary in 1939.
 Monet, Manet, and Magritte; Renoir, Rubens, Rossetti and Rodin; Degas, Delacroix and van Dyck, not to mention Turner, Gainsborough, Gauguin, Van Gogh, Picasso, Kokoschka – you can see major works by all these great artists.

-Awarded Green Flag status, Cannon Hill is one the city’s five premier parks, with many different habitats including, lakes, pools and a wonderful collection of trees.
-An ideal afternoon out for families, the Ranger Service organises a year-round programme of events and activities while nearby is the Birmingham Wildlife Conservation Park with its meerkats, lemurs, red pandas and otters.
+Awarded Green Flag status, Cannon Hill is one the city’s five premier parks with many different habitats including, lakes, pools and a wonderful collection of trees.
+An ideal afternoon out for families, the Ranger Service organises a year-round programme of events and activities.

 Soho House was once a regular meeting place for some of the greatest minds of the 18th century.
 It was in the dining room of this elegant house that Matthew Boulton, one of the country’s first industrialists, entertained the leading scientists and inventors of the industrial age at The Lunar Society.